PRO-2684/castwright/doc/CAVEATS.md

 2. It makes CastWright bloated.
 We don't want to include a shell in CastWright.
 We want to keep it simple and lightweight.
 3. It does not work with other shells and can incur learning costs for users.

+#### Implement Common Builtin Shell Commands

+Another solution is to implement common builtin shell commands, like `cd`.
+This way, we can simulate a shell session without actually maintaining one.
+This is a more reliable solution, but:

+1. It is not universal.
+Different shells have different commands, although most of them are similar.
+2. Which commands to implement should be decided.

 ### Contributing

 [`src/shell.rs`](../src/shell.rs) contains the implementation of executing shell commands.
 You may want to start there and define a new structure like `ShellSession` if you are interested in contributing a solution to this issue.